 - Work one-off gigs

 The pay you may get from these opportunities may not seem like much at first; but, speaking to US News & World Report, a woman who settled $40,000 in debt in just 11 months promises that “it adds up.”
 The woman’s extra ventures were so successful that, not only was she able to pay off her debt in under a year, she quit her job and became self-employed.
 A few extra hours of work a week, or something that you do on weekends, can make a huge difference in how you pay off your student debt.

 Pay More Frequently

 You don’t have to go as far as making two whole payments a month.
-Investopedia suggests simply adding more money to your monthly payment, if possible: $5 here, $20 there, etc. Absolutely everything counts towards driving your principal (and interest rate) down, saving money in interest payments, and proving to the loan provider that you are determined not to let your loan get the better of you.
+Investopedia suggests simply adding more money to your monthly payment, if possible: $5 here, $20 there, etc. Absolutely everything counts towards driving your principal (and interest charged) down, saving money in interest payments, and proving to the loan provider that you are determined not to let your loan get the better of you.